-A researcher is studying role of glucose metabolites in normal cellular function. -In the experiment generating ATP are measured. -In these cells, glycolysis of a single glucose molecule always yields pyruvate but sometimes generates no net ATP. -What cell is most likely being studied in this experiment?
+A researcher is studying the role of glucose metabolites in normal cellular function. - In the experiment, ATP production is measured. - In these cells, glycolysis of a single glucose molecule always yields pyruvate but sometimes generates no net ATP. - What cell is most likely being studied?

 The one to four glucose residues remaining on a branch after glycogen phosphorylase has shortened it are referred to as '_____''